vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/payments-integration-pix-instant-payments-in-brazil.md

 ![These are some of the benefits of an instant payments ecosystem highlighted by the BCB](https://cdn.jsdelivr.net/gh/vtexdocs/dev-portal-content@main/images/payments-integration-pix-instant-payments-in-brazil-0.png)

->✔️ If you want to know more instant payments in Brazil, we have prepared a [blog post](https://vtex.com/pt-br/blog/produto/pix-no-e-commerce/) with all the implications of this new payment method.
+>✔️ If you want to know more about instant payments in Brazil, we have prepared a [blog post](https://vtex.com/pt-br/blog/produto/pix-no-e-commerce/) with all the implications of this new payment method.
 You can also check out the [FAQ](https://www.bcb.gov.br/estabilidadefinanceira/perguntaserespostaspix) provided by the BCB for more details.

 >⚠️ This tutorial assumes you are already a [VTEX Partner](http://vtex.com/br-pt/partner) and understand how the [Payment Provider Protocol](https://developers.vtex.com/docs/guides/payments-integration-payment-provider-protocol) works.